-We welcome submissions for our fifth issue.
+We welcome submissions for our ninth issue.
 Possible submission formats include audio and video recordings with commentary, practitioner reports, reflective journals and scholarly articles.

 Performance in this context encompasses a wide range of arts and entertainment and takes as central themes dance, drama, film, music and television.
 The research field of the Scottish Journal of Performance takes as a key focus the creation and execution of performance in various contexts.
 Examples include the role and value of performance, performance education, teaching and learning in performance, theory and practice, performance psychology, community performance, performance in society (class, economics, ethnicity, gender, religion), youth performance, performance aesthetics, research methods and methodologies.
 This list is not intended to be exhaustive.

 - 5pm, 26 October 2018